CropAi/Frontend/README.md

 - Data base : PlantVillage Dataset
 <br />

 - Data model : Tensorflow-Keras, Flask
 <br/>
-Tensorflow is a popular end-to-end Machine Learning Library from Google which supports developing Machine Learning Models and Data Modelling. https://github.com/CropAi/Data-Modeling.git
+ The model is trained on the PlantVillage dataset using transfer learning from a pre-trained model from tensorflow-keras library. https://github.com/CropAi/Data-Modeling.git